caddyserver/website/src/docs/markdown/quick-starts/caddyfile.md

 <aside class="tip">

-If the HTTP and HTTPS ports (80 and 443, respectively) are privileged ports on your OS, you will either need to run with elevated privileges or use a higher port.
-To use a higher port, just change the address to something like `localhost:2015` and change the HTTP port using the [`http_port`](/docs/caddyfile/options) Caddyfile option.
+If the HTTP and HTTPS ports (80 and 443, respectively) are privileged ports on your OS, you will either need to run with elevated privileges or use higher ports.
+To gain permission, run as root with `sudo -E` or use `sudo setcap cap_net_bind_service=+ep $(which caddy)`.
+Alternatively, to use higher ports, just change the address to something like `localhost:2080` and change the HTTP port using the [`http_port`](/docs/caddyfile/options) Caddyfile option.

 </aside>